Freakwill/pyrimidine/README.md

 One of the famous problem is the knapsack problem.
 It is a good example for GA.

 We set `history=True` in `evolve` method for the example, that will record the main data of the whole evolution.
 It will return an object of `pandas.DataFrame`.
-The argument `stat`  is a dict from a key to function/str(corresponding to a method) representing a mapping from a population to a number. these numbers of one generation will be stored in a row of the dataframe.
+The argument `stat`  is a dict from a key to function/str(corresponding to a method) representing a mapping from a population to a number.
+These numbers of one generation will be stored in a row of the dataframe.

 see `# examples/example0`